zachbogart/vanillin/README.md

 vanillin IMAGE_NAME 10000
 ```

 Don't have `vanillin` alias installed?
-Add to `zsh` here.
+Add to `zsh` [here](https://github.com/zachbogart/vanillin#vanillin).

 ***

 # Vanillin

 Get coding using community Jupyter containers ("regular cola", 😀) just the way you like 'em ("vanilla cola", 🤩).
+Makes it easier to work with Jupyter Docker containers, simplifying commands and providing a nice project template.

-## Add vanillin alias
+## 0. Add vanillin alias

 Add this alias function to `~/.zshrc`.
 Makes it easier to build/run docker images for a given project